TIRE SEALANT SHOOTOUT

 What a mess: All of the sealants we tested leaked a good amount; however, some seemed to spray out a lot more sealant than others.

 Caffélatex tire sealant from Effetto Mariposa is a carefully formulated latex-based sealant with microscopic particles.
 The ultra-small particles clump together to seal punctures and are claimed to work well with thin-walled tires.
 Caffélatex was designed to turn into a foam during tire rotations to allow better coverage around the inside of the tire (as opposed to liquids that are slushed around the outer diameter due to centrifugal force).
 Caffélatex will then return to a liquid form after sitting for about 15 minutes.
 Effetto Mariposa sells a 1000-milliliter bottle (about 34 ounces) of Caffélatex for $30.

 Stepping it up: The second object we used to puncture our tires was a nail.
 The nail holes managed to knock Bontrager and Effetto Mariposa out of the running.

-That’s not good: It’s fairly unlikely that a rider will find a screwdriver protruding from their tires, but we have personally seen sticks the size of a screwdriver stabbed through a tire, so we felt it was an appropriate test.
+That’s not good: It’s unlikely that riders will find a screwdriver protruding from one of their tires, but we have personally seen sticks the size of a screwdriver stabbed through a tire, so we felt it was an appropriate test.